WhenTuesday 29 June 2021 5:45 PM - Tuesday 29 June 2021 7:00 PM

 Cost and BookingFree

-Please register your attendance by clicking thru to the website and bring your eticket with you on the evening.
+As this is a ticketed event please register via the University of Waikato website link and bring your eticket with you on the night.